MCP Tool Invocation System

 - Verify the user's access permissions for the tool

-- Check team-level tool configuration
+- Check space-level tool configuration

 - Ensure compliance with security policies